Senior Leadership Fellows

 The Richard L. and Ronay A. Menschel Senior Leadership Fellows Program focuses both on domestic and international leadership issues.

-Two Richard M. and Ronay A. Menschel Senior Leadership Fellows will be joining the Division of Policy Translation and Leadership Development for spring 2013.
+Two Richard M. and Ronay A. Menschel Senior Leadership Fellows and one Gro Harlem Brundtland Senior Leadership Fellow joined the Division of Policy Translation and Leadership Development for fall 2013:

 JudyAnn Bigby, M.D. served as Secretary of Health and Human Services for the Commonwealth of Massachusetts.
 She will be leading an eight-week independent study group called Lessons in Leadership: Developing a Population Based Approach to Health and Human Services Delivery.